-There are 1,051 affordable apartments in Lake Charles that offer reduced rents to low-income households.
+There are 1,219 low-income apartments in Lake Charles that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Lake Charles Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 |Calcasieu Parish Police Jury Housing Department||Section 8 Housing Choice Voucher (HCV)|

 Lake Charles features 1,566 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 1,219 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Lake Charles.

 On average, Section 8 Housing Choice vouchers pay Lake Charles landlords $500 per month towards rent.
 The average voucher holder contributes $300 towards rent in Lake Charles.